meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 The process of creating a registered account or updating an account so that it is a registered account.

-### TODO

-Update the stories to use the above terminology

 # End-User Stories

 The end-user has the following characteristics: